ICD Body System

 Clinical worsening

 AML is a rapidly progressing disease and is typically fatal within weeks or months if left untreated.
-The only SOP worsening factor is for inability to obtain appropriate clincial management.
+The only SoP worsening factor is for inability to obtain appropriate clincial management.
 Treatment may be curative (particularly in younger subjects) and will generally prolong survival.
 Any delay in treatment is likely to be detrimental.

 Comments on SOP factors